pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Did more work on the Random Color Game on the Web Dev Bootcamp on Udemy.
 Read another chapther of "The Clean Coder".
 Continued researching the C# .NET bootcamp in St. Louis called Claim Academy.
 It seems like a clear-ish path.

 **Thoughts:** Another light day.
 I'm not putting in the serious time required, nor am I getting any real work done.
 Just casually learning.
 What am I even thinking?

+### Day 20: October 1, 2019, Tuesday

+**Today's Progress**: Made a lot more progress on the Random Color Game on the Web Dev Bootcamp on Udemy and read quite a bit more of "The Clean Coder".
+Almost halfway through.

+**Thoughts:** Reading a good book is like having a one-on-one with a mentor.

+### Day 21: October 2, 2019, Wednesday

+**Today's Progress**: Almost to the end of the Random Color Game on the Web Dev Bootcamp on Udemy.
+I read further in "The Clean Coder".

+**Thoughts:** I'm being exposed to a fair bit of software development terminology that I might've been hard-pressed to find on my own elsewhere at this point in time.